 Philip is an experienced regulatory practitioner.
 He has experience dealing with both Welsh and English regulatory matters.

 Philip has prosecuted for a number of local authorities, government departments and regulatory bodies in cases covering a wide range of law.

 Philip has also defended in prosecutions brought by local authorities for a wide range of matters including those relating to unlawful evictions, breaches of HMO regulations and breaches of health and safety legislation.
 He is experienced in dealing with the legality of bylaws.

-He has delivered training on health and safety prosecutions to local authorities.
+He has delivered training on health and safety prosecutions and compliance with PACE to local authorities.

 Brought a prosecution in a trading standards case where the complainant was a vulnerable man with mental health problems who died before the proceedings commenced.
 Ensured that his ABE interview was admitted as evidence.
 Defendant was convicted and received an immediate custodial sentence.

-R (Flintshire County Council) v Hopson and Hopson (2017)
+Flintshire County Council v Hopson and Hopson (2017)

 Prosecuted two defendants in an Education Act case.
-Both convicted and given suspended sentences.
+Both were convicted.

 Prosecuted and secured convictions in historic trading standards case.